South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 • Legal Status: ❌ Illegal.
 No licensed online sportsbooks or retail betting shops operate in South Carolina.

-• Neighboring Pressure: North Carolina's mobile betting market has generated substantial tax revenue since its March 2024 launch, and SC residents are crossing the border to place wagers, representing a significant and ongoing loss of potential state tax income.
-(Specific cross-border betting volume figures attributed to SC residents could not be independently verified.)
+• Neighboring Pressure: North Carolina's mobile betting market has generated substantial tax revenue since its March 2024 launch, and SC residents are crossing the border to place wagers, resulting in a significant and ongoing loss of potential state tax revenue.

-• Next Realistic Window: The earliest plausible timeline for legalized sports wagering in South Carolina is the 2027 legislative session, contingent on a shift in the Governor's stance or a change in executive leadership.
+• Next Realistic Window: The earliest plausible timeline for legalized sports wagering in South Carolina is the 2027 legislative session, when a new governor takes office (McMaster is term-limited).

 BETTING-BY-REGION